 Recycling Coordinator (CONTACT EMAIL: firstname.lastname@example.org )

-This are the bags we need to be donated to help our cleaning efforts around Bucerias.
-You can either donate cash, give trought our donate button or provide the bags at our monthly meetings.
+These are the bags we need to be donated to help our recycling efforts around Bucerias.
+You can either donate cash, give through our donate button or provide the bags at our monthly meetings.
+These bags can be purchased at either Costco or laComer!

-Dick Pickup, Skip Burden, Ross Cable, Glynda & Tom Ballinger, Wayne Whallon, Barry Munro, Rick Kranefuss, Wayne Elliott, Jim Haklin, Dave Smith – and maybe YOU?
+Dick Pickup, Taylor Mac, Ross Cable, Glynda & Tom Ballinger, Barry Munro, Rick Kranefuss, Wayne Elliott, Jim Haklin, Dave Smith – and maybe YOU?
 More volunteers needed!

-Dick Pickup, Dave Smith, Jim Haklin, Brian Baizley, David Perry, Skip Burden, Patrick Kane, Neil Lamb, Red McKenzie, Brian Henry, Rob Spence, Beth Scimmi, Bernie Brennan, Wayne Elliott, Rick Kranefuss, Tim Mitchell – we could always do with more !
+Dick Pickup, Dave Smith, Jim Haklin, Brian Baizley, David Perry, Skip Burden, Neil Lamb, Red McKenzie, Brian Henry, Rob Spence, Bernie Brennan, Wayne Elliott, Rick Kranefuss, Bob Orthlieb, Rick Bigland, Grant McKinlay – we could always do with more !

 (Lft to Rht) Red McKenzie, Dennis Henderson (kneeling), Rob Spence, Dave Smith, Rocko Lee, Neil Lamb (kneeling), Tim Mitchell, Brian Baizley